tamagui/tamagui/next.md

     - // TODO i think media + pseudo needs handling here

 - 1:
+  - animateProps={[]} (basically transition-properties)
+  - // @ts-ignore TODO we need to make GetProps only use StackStylePropsBase and then later build that up better in styled()
   - // @ts-expect-error TODO
   - check ScrollView SSR compat saw a bug
   - do a series of small demo videos to share on twitter etc